Nationals vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Nationals Recent Betting Performance

-- When it comes to the over/under, the Nationals and their foes are 6-4-0 in their previous 10 contests.
+- In their previous 10 matchups with a total posted by oddsmakers, the Nationals and their foes are 6-4-0 when it comes to hitting the over.

-- The Nationals' previous 10 games have not had a runline posted by oddsmakers.
+- The last 10 Nationals matchups have not had a runline posted by oddsmakers.

 Nationals Betting Records & Stats

-- The Nationals have been chosen as underdogs in 117 games this year and have walked away with the win 52 times (44.4%) in those games.
+- The Nationals have been victorious in 53, or 44.9%, of the 118 contests they have been chosen as underdogs in this season.

-- Washington has a record of 15-18 in games where bookmakers have it as underdogs of at least +170 on the moneyline.
+- This season, Washington has won three of its nine games, or 33.3%, when it's the underdog by at least +200 on the moneyline.

-- Bookmakers have implied with the moneyline set for this matchup that the Nationals have a 37% chance of pulling out a win.
+- The Nationals have an implied victory probability of 33.3% according to the moneyline set by sportsbooks for this matchup.

-- Washington and its opponents have gone over the total this season in 61 of its 130 opportunities.
+- So far this season, Washington and its opponents have hit the over in 62 of its 131 games with a total.

-- The Nationals have posted a record of 7-6-0 against the spread this season.
+- The Nationals are 7-6-0 against the spread in their 13 games with a line set by sportsbooks this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!